The Washing of Water

 This gives us the translation:

-Sorting out the verb tenses gives us the following sequence of events: (1) Jesus first cleansed the Church by his Word to prepare us for baptism, (2) then, because of his love for us, he suffered and died for us, that we might be set apart as holy for himself.
+Sorting out the verb tenses gives us the following sequence of events: (1) Jesus first cleansed the Church by his word to prepare us for baptism, then, (2) because of his love for us, he suffered and died for us, that we might be set apart as holy.

-Now we’re ready to put this back into its original context, in which Paul is talking about marriage.
+Now we’re ready to put this back into its original context, in which Paul is talking about a marriage relationship.
 The first part, the easy part, is about Messiah’s tremendous love for us, that he was willing to give himself up to crucifixion (Eph.
-5:25).
+5:25b).
 The result of this self-sacrifice is to make us holy, to set us apart to himself (Eph.
 5:26a).
 This is an allusion to the sanctification of the bride in a Jewish wedding (the kiddushin).
-This is when she is formally set apart for her husband.
-In the same way, the Church is set apart to Messiah as his bride by what he has done for us.
+This is when she is formally set apart to her husband.
+In the same way, the Church has been set apart, betrothed to Messiah, as a result of what he has done for us.*